agustinaliagac/agustinaliagac.github.io/src/pages/blog/js-vs-java-part-2/index.md

 **In Java**, objects can be created from its class using the *new* operator.
 This will call a class constructor.
 Remember that constructor methods can be overloaded using different signatures (method name, and arguments types, count and order).
 If none is provided, Java uses a default object constructor.

 **In Javascript**, there are multiple ways for creating an object:
 1. **Object literals:** Using object literals we can easily create objects "on the fly", adding any properties we want without following a specific blueprint.
-It is a powerful, yet dangerous in some scenarios, approach that comes out of the box in JS.
+It is a powerful feature that comes out of the box in JS.

 ```js
 var movie = {